Understanding Modular Classroom Permits for Schools

 Trade Permits

-Trade permits cover systems that allow the modular classroom to function properly:
+Trade permits apply to the systems that allow the modular classroom to function safely and properly.
+These often include:

-- Mechanical permit – For HVAC systems, gas piping, and vented appliances like bathroom fans.
+- Mechanical permit – for HVAC systems, gas piping, and vented equipment

-- Electrical permit – For electrical wiring, repairs, and communication lines.
+- Electrical permit – for wiring, power distribution, lighting, and communications

-- Plumbing permit – For plumbing fixtures, supply lines, and drainage systems.
+- Plumbing permit – for water supply, drainage, fixtures, and restroom connections

 Occupancy Permits

-Permit requirements differ by state.
-For federal guidance, visit the FHWA Oversize/Overweight Permit Directory.
+For federal transportation guidance, visit the FHWA Oversize/Overweight Permit Directory.

 How Long Do Modular Classroom Permits Take?